cloudfoundry-attic/bosh-notes/links.md

 - multiple link types with the same name provided by different releases

 	If deployment manifest contains different deployment jobs from different releases that provide `nats` link.
 Operator has to explicitly specify how a deployment job's link is provided.
-For example, assuming that node job requires `nats` link:
+For example, assuming that node job consumes `nats` link:

 	```yaml
 	jobs: